helium/HIP/0071-scaling-with-governance-hedera.md

 We propose, instead, that Hotspots themselves are responsible for beaconing regularly; with the initial proposed beacon rate to be once per day.
 With a predictable beacon rate, a Hotspot owner can be assured that they are “alive” on the network, are eligible for Proof-of-Coverage rewards, and potentially providing useful coverage for devices on the network.
-The hotspots will send the beacon report periodically to Hedera Consensus Service, a low-cost, high-performance, service on the Hedera network.
+The Hotspots will send the beacon report periodically to Hedera Consensus Service, a low-cost, high-performance, service on the Hedera network.
 The hotpots also submit witness reports to HCS directly.
 Reporting those beacon reports directly on-chain increases transparency, removes intermediaries and increases decentralization.
-Hotspots could submit these beacon reports directly to Hedera via a Consensus Service transaction signed by the Hotspot, alternatively, hotspots could perform this activity via a gateway.
-The gateway would be a lightweight open source component which would accept a beacon report from a hotspot and forward it to Hedera as a Consensus Service transaction.
+Hotspots could submit these beacon reports directly to Hedera via a Consensus Service transaction signed by the Hotspot, alternatively, Hotspots could perform this activity via a gateway.
+The gateway would be a lightweight open source component which would accept a beacon report from a Hotspot and forward it to Hedera as a Consensus Service transaction.
 Gateways could be hosted by Helium as part of their infrastructure, alternatively current validator operators could be incentivised to operate their own gateway for complete decentralization of the beacon reporting activity.